Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (1905-1926 - 7371gt)

-Official P&O postcard of Dongola (1).
+Official P&O postcards of Dongola (1)

-Official postcard of Dongola (1), in service as a troopship.
+Official postcard of Dongola (1), in service as a troopship

-Official postcard of Dongola (1), in service as a troopship.
+Official postcard of Dongola (1), in service as a troopship

 Devanha (1)